Community Public Health (AA)

 Please attend one of our monthly information sessions.
 The sessions are held online using Zoom.
 At the Zoom sessions, you can learn about our program and get more information on the application process.

-Please read the information below to learn more about our programs.
+Please read the information below to learn more about our programs

-Paramedic (11 months)
+Paramedic (12 months)

 Our rigorous program utilizes state-of-the-art technology for a perfect mix of classroom, simulation laboratory, clinical, and field experiences.
-Your program will consist of over 500 classroom hours with an additional 500+ hours of vehicular and hospital clinical experience.
+Your program will consist of over 500+ classroom hours with an additional 500+ hours of vehicular and hospital clinical experience.

 The Central Arizona College Paramedic Program is nationally accredited by the Commission on Accreditation of Allied Health Education Program (www.caahep.org).
-The program received its first accreditation in January of 2015 and completed its re-accreditation site visit in September 2018.
-Central Arizona College maintains national accreditation by adhering to standards established by CAAHEP and the Committee on Accreditation of Educational Programs for the Emergency Medical Professions (www.coaemsp.org). ‘
+The program received its first accreditation in January 2015 and completed its re-accreditation site visit in September 2018.
+Central Arizona College maintains national accreditation by adhering to standards established by CAAHEP and the Committee on Accreditation of Educational Programs for the Emergency Medical Professions (www.coaemsp.org).

-The Prerequisites for the Paramedic Program are:
+Prerequisites for the Paramedic Program

 • Have a current EMT (Basic) Certification in the state of Arizona